wineslab/open-ran-commercial-traffic-twinning-dataset/README.md

 | Slicing 5 | 50 | 0 |

 # Dataset stucture
-- There are two zip files available for downloading:
+- There are two compressed files available for downloading:
     - `open-ran-commercial-traffic-twinning-dataset-kmp` which contains the metrics and the MGEN scripts.
     - `open-ran-commercial-traffic-twinning-dataset-log` which contains the log files.
 - The dataset has the following structure: cluster_<#>/slicing_<#>/schedualing_<#>